russ-13/ruby-rails-CosMeet/README.md

 ## Wireframes (R13)

 I had some initial wireframes that looked like the ones below, but they were changed dramatically once the scope was revised mid-project.
+The set following were settled on after scope revision and the final product was modeled after these:

 ![readmeimages/oframe1.jpg](readmeimages/oframe1.jpg)